kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 ### Istio version

-The version of Istio is coupled with the version of the controller.
-That means that the Istio upgrade is triggered when you deploy a new version of the controller.
+The version of Istio is dependent on the version of Istio Controller that you use.
+This means that if a new version of Istio Controller introduces a new version of Istio, deploying the controller will automatically trigger an upgrade of Istio.

 ### Istio CR

 The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the Istio CR that is used to manage the Istio installation.
-You can find a sample CR [here](config/samples/operator_v1alpha1_istio.yaml).
-Applying this CR triggers the installation of Istio, and deleting it triggers the uninstallation of Istio.
+To learn more, read the [Istio CR documentation](./01-20-istio-custom-resource).

 ### Restart of workloads with enabled sidecar injection

-When the Istio version is upgraded or the resource configuration of the proxies changes, the Pods with enabled Istio injection are restarted.
-It's done automatically for all resources that allow the rolling restart.
+When Istio version is updated or the configuration of the proxies is changed, the Pods that have Istio injection enabled are automatically restarted.
+This is possible for all resources that allow for a rolling restart.
+If Istio is uninstalled, the workloads are restarted again to remove the sidecars.
-If a resource is a job, a ReplicaSet that is not managed by any deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
-In these cases, a warning is logged, and you must manually restart the resources.
+However, if a resource is a job, a ReplicaSet that is not managed by any deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
+In such cases, a warning is logged, and you must manually restart the resources.

 ### Supported use cases